 - Educating yourself.
 Learn as much as you can about your procedure and ask questions about things you don't understand.
 Knowledge is empowering.

 New medication options

-Mayo Clinic researchers actively study medications and treatments for people with pancreas transplants.
-Current research includes comparing and developing new anti-rejection medication (immunosuppressive) regimens to keep your body from rejecting your pancreas transplant.
+Researchers actively study medications and treatments for people with pancreas transplants.
+Current research includes comparing and developing new anti-rejection medication (immunosuppressive) regimens to keep your body from rejecting your new pancreas.

-For example, Mayo Clinic researchers are looking at ways to personalize immunosuppression maintenance regimens after pancreas transplant by using immune system monitoring.
+For example, researchers are investigating ways to personalize immunosuppression maintenance regimens by using immune system monitoring.

 They also study the possibility of lowering the dose of immunosuppressive medications, such as calcineurin inhibitors, to reduce side effects.

 After your pancreas transplant, you should adjust your diet to keep your pancreas healthy and functioning well.
 Maintaining a healthy weight through diet and exercise can help prevent many common post-transplant complications, including infection, heart attacks and bone thinning.